miptleha/treegrid-js/README.md

 ![treegrid](demo.png)

 Frontend part of treegrid control.

-See [sample application](https://github.com/miptleha/treegrid-core) how use this library
+See [sample application](https://github.com/miptleha/treegrid-core) how use this library.

 ## install
 ```